gitpod-io/template-java-spring-boot-gradle/README.md

 ## Run this project

-### Using Jetbrains Gateway

-Jetbrains Gateway is a desktop app that allows you to work remotely with a Jetbrains IDE (such as IntelliJ IDEA) without installing it on your machine.

 To run this project on Jetbrains Gateway:
-- Setup Gitpod integration with Jetbrains Gateway using the instructions given in this [doc](https://www.gitpod.io/docs/ides-and-editors/intellij).
 - Open Jetbrains Gateway in your machine, and under the Gitpod tab, connect to your workspace.
-If you have already configured Jetbrains Gateway with Gitpod, opening this template in Gitpod will automatically open the workspace in IntelliJ IDEA through JetBrains Gateway.
 - Wait for IDEA to import the project and select "Run" from the toolbar to start the application.
 Once port `8080` is online, click on the port to forward it to your local machine and open it in your browser.
 - You can also run `./gradlew bootrun` in the IDEA terminal to start the project.

 ![gitpodxjetbrains_gateway](https://user-images.githubusercontent.com/37153406/165233269-3e8a63cb-b0c5-44f4-9053-7ac22b552035.gif)

-### Using Gitpod IDE

-To run the project on Gitpod IDE, select "Run and Debug" from the left sidebar and select "Java" in the pop-up.
-Wait for the project to compile and open the preview environment.

 ## Get Started With Your Own Project